Garden Word of the Day

 Kale pests and diseases

-As with all growing things in the Bay Area, aphids, cutworms, nematodes, leaf miners, leaf rollers, whiteflies, and wireworms are common pests.
+As with all growing things in San Jose, California, aphids, cutworms, nematodes, leaf miners, leaf rollers, whiteflies, and wireworms are common pests.
 Random, round holes in kale leaves are a sure sign of imported cabbageworm infestation.
 Damage seen on the underside of leaves indicates cabbage loopers.
 Flea beetles, cabbage maggots, and darkling beetles may also enjoy feeding on your kale plants.
 Row covers can protect your plants from many of these pests.
-Powdery mildew, downy mildews, clubroot, black rot, bacterial blight, alternaria leafspot, fusarium yellows, phytophthora root rot, verticillium wilt, and white rust are the most common Bay Area kale diseases.
+Powdery mildew, downy mildews, clubroot, black rot, bacterial blight, alternaria leafspot, fusarium yellows, phytophthora root rot, verticillium wilt, and white rust are the most common San Jose kale diseases.
 Most of these diseases can be avoided with proper irrigation, good drainage, and regular crop rotation practices.

 Your kale plants can produce edible leaves for many months if you harvest leaves from the outside first.
 The plants will continue to produce new leaves from the center, creating an ongoing harvest.
 Because kale grows so well in our winter climate, the plants make lovely landscape additions into areas that would otherwise be able through the winter.